I was seven or eight the first time I watched Empire Strikes Back.

 By the age of eight, besides my aspirations of becoming a basketball player, my only other goal in life was to never become my father.

-Hatred for my father was so intense that I remember while attending my cousin’s high school graduation, I instructed my mom that she wasn’t allowed to invite my dad to my graduation, which was ten years down the line.
+Hatred for my father was so intense that I instructed my mom that she wasn’t allowed to invite my dad to my graduation, which was ten years down the line.
 I didn’t want him to celebrate my achievements.
 If he couldn’t be there for me and be the man I wanted him to be, then I would ostracize him from my life.

 Fear Your Enemy

 My perception of my father only became worse a couple years later.
 Right before my 11th birthday, my dad lost his job.
-A week or so after that, he injured his back and was unable to work for months, leaving my mom to provide what she could.
+A week or so after that, he injured his back and was unable to work for months, leaving my mom to provide for all of us.